Stylometric Fingerprint

 Style guides written in prose ("our voice is confident but approachable") can't be enforced.
 AI tools interpret them differently every time.

 A stylometric fingerprint is machine-readable.
 AI tools can verify their output matches it.
 The fingerprint becomes a constraint layer over generation.
+The Foundrkit bundles this fingerprint together with the rules engine and forbidden-word list that operationalize it.

 Related Terms